It’s quite a big picture

 After a while, not sure how long as I was in a constant haze back then, I took the boys to see our GP about their asthma.
 Once he’d seen them he sent the boys out, turned to me, and with his hand resting lightly on my arm, he said “Tell me, what’s the problem?
 You’ve lost so much weight and though you smile, think you’re very sad.”

 It all came tumbling out; I wiped the tears and snot as I explained how the boys’ dad had been seeing someone else and we’d split up around eighteen months ago.
 He asked how I felt about it and all I could say was — devastated.
 The GP told me to let the boys go home, he would make some telephone calls and I was to come back in to see him in an hour.

 Dr Nga said he had been talking to a colleague at our local hospital and that he’d agreed to see me so my GP was going to drop me off there now!

-Once there, fortunately, although I had suicidal thoughts the psychology team were confident that I had no intention of killing myself.
+Once there, fortunately, although I had suicidal thoughts the psychology team was confident that I had no intention of killing myself.
 I’d said I couldn’t possibly leave them with that legacy.
 Three years of weekly counselling followed.